Vanclief/i18n-pruner/README.md

 ## Usage

+Simple run:

 `i18n-pruner -s en.json -d es.json`

+Translate missing values to spanish:

+`i18n-pruner -s en.json -d es.json -t Spanish`

+Arguments

-`-s | --source` is the path to the source file
+- `-s | --source` is the path to the source file
-`-d | --destination` is the path to the destination file `-r | --read-only` is a flag that will prevent the program from saving changes and will only list the duplicate values `-t | --translate` the language to translate the missing values to
+- `-d | --destination` is the path to the destination file
+- `-r | --read-only` is a flag that will prevent the program from saving changes and will only list the duplicate values
+- `-t | --translate` the language to translate the missing values to

 ## Instalation